These are some of the signs or issues that prompt people to seek counseling:

 - identity concerns (e.g., ethnic/racial identity; sexual orientation, spiritual identity)

-Typically, people struggle with these kinds of issues internally, mulling them over in their minds trying to sort out possible solutions to their dilemmas.
-They may talk things over with family members and friends, but sometimes that may not feel like it's enough.
+Sometimes, people struggle with concerns like these internally, mulling them over in their minds trying to sort out possible solutions to their dilemmas.
+They may talk things over with family members and friends, but sometimes that may not be enough.

 What happens in counseling depends on the unique needs and strengths of each person seeking assistance.
 For this reason, each counseling experience is unique, just as every individual is unique.